-Tax Map Key: 7-4-007:009 & 063
+Tax Map Key: 7-4-007:017

-The Leeward Planning Commission, at its duly held public hearing on December 15, 2011, voted to approved the above-referenced Special Permit to allow the establishment of a three-bedroom bed and breakfast operation within two existing dwellings, each situated on two separate parcels for a combined 2 acres of land within the State Land Use Agricultural District.
-The properties are located along the northwestern side of Palani Road in the vicinity of Paniolo Country Subdivision, approximately 360 feet northeast (mauka) of the Palani Road-Hao Kuni Street intersection, Honokohau 2nd, North Kona, Hawai'i.
+The Leeward Planning Commission, at its duly held public hearing on May 17, 2012, voted to approve the above-referenced Special Permit to allow a four (4) unit bed and breakfast operation within an existing single family dwelling located on approximately 1.015 acres of land situated within the State Land Use Agricultural District.
+The property is located in Paniolo Country Subdivision along the north side of Hao Kuni Street approximately 320 feet northwest of its intersection with Palani Road, Honokohau 2nd, North Kona, Hawai'i.